EmreAlbayrak/RGB-Led-Stripe-Driver-With-Sound-Sensor/README.md

 -RGB Leds Flashes when music level reaches the peak level.

+-RGB_Serial_Arduino.ino file works with RGBSerial.py.
+It enables to change colour and peak level from pc.

 -Place the sound sensor into sub bass speakers hole and enjoy.